Rugby union in the United States: Regional Premierships (2013–2016)

-Professional era (2016–present)
+Professional era (Since 2016)

 PRO Rugby (2016)

 The development of a domestic professional rugby competition is seen as a key step in the growth of rugby in the United States.
 USA Rugby CEO Nigel Melville predicted in 2012 that professional rugby would come to the United States by 2015.
 Melville was quoted in 2014 as saying "We can do it in two years, it will be city-driven and we will start with six [teams] and we will go from there."
 U.S. national team assistant coach Justin Fitzpatrick said in 2015 that by 2016 the U.S. will have resolved to create a professional domestic rugby competition.

 Griffins Rugby, based in Dallas, announced its goal of becoming a professional rugby club.
 Jake Abbott became the first professional player to join Griffins from English club Worcester Warriors, and by 2015 the club had signed four professional players.

 In November 2015, the Professional Rugby Organization (PRO Rugby) announced that it was launching a USA Rugby-sanctioned professional competition in 2016.
 Teams played at medium-size venues, with a 12-match schedule from April to July 2016.
 The five teams were Denver, Ohio, Sacramento, San Diego and San Francisco.

 On December 21, 2016, the league announced that its investors has pulled funding and that league operations would be suspended indefinitely.

-Major League Rugby (2018–present)
+Major League Rugby (Since 2018)

 Major League Rugby is a North American professional rugby union competition that played its inaugural season in 2018.
 MLR is an initiative driven by existing USA Rugby-member teams, in partnership with private investors, who believe that American rugby can thrive at the highest levels: as a commercial enterprise; as an influential player on the international scene; and as a participation sport at the youth and senior level.
 MLR played the 2018 season with seven teams, expanding to nine teams for the 2019 season.
 While the 2020 season was cut short due to COVID-19, the 2021 season will consist of thirteen teams: twelve from the United States and one from Canada.

 Major League Rugby implemented its first collegiate MLR Draft in 2020.
 Players are eligible for draft after 3 years in college at 21 years old.
 Free agents can try to join teams at 18 years old.

 Club Sevens Championship

 The USA Rugby Club 7s National Championship is the top annual American rugby sevens competition organized by USA Rugby.
 The best sixteen clubs in the country participate each year.
-The most successful club in the competition is San Diego based OMBAC, which has won six titles.
+The most successful club in the competition is San Diego based–OMBAC, which has won six titles.